Open Alcohol in a Vehicle

 Top Law Firm Representing Clients on Felony and Misdemeanor Charges

 Call LEWIS & DICKSTEIN, P.L.L.C. for a free consultation.
-You need a highly experienced defense lawyer on your side who can analyze the facts of your case, help you understand all of your options, ensure you’re treated fairly, and fight for you in court for fair and affordable fees.
+You need a highly experienced defense lawyer who can analyze your case’s facts, help you understand all of your options, ensure you’re treated fairly, and fight for you in court for fair and affordable fees.
 If you face open intoxicant charges in Michigan or any felony or misdemeanor, your best defense starts here!

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.